zmasek/shamrock/docs/source/setting_up.rst

 library.
 Requests will get installed automatically, but you need to make sure to meet the other requirements.

-To start interacting with the API, you'll need a token from them.
-Obtaining it is not a big deal.
+To start interacting with the API, you'll need a token.
+Obtaining it is not a big deal if you know where to look.
-Make sure to sign up on the `Trefle <https://trefle.io/>`_ page and obtain token there.
+Make sure to sign up where you need to and obtain token.
 You'll need it when using the library.

 Installation
 ------------